istio/istio.io/content/en/docs/ambient/install/istioctl-installation/index.md

 ### Verify with the sample application

-After installing ambient mode with `istioctl`, you can follow the [Deploy the sample application](/docs/ambient/getting-started/#bookinfo) guide to deploy the sample application and ingress gateways, and then you can
+After installing ambient mode with istio CLI, you can follow the [Deploy the sample application](/docs/ambient/getting-started/#bookinfo) guide to deploy the sample application and ingress gateways, and then you can
 [add your application to the ambient mesh](/docs/ambient/getting-started/#addtoambient).

 ## Uninstall

 You can uninstall Istio and its components using the following commands.

-1. Remove the Bookinfo sample application and its configuration, see [Bookinfo cleanup](/docs/examples/bookinfo/#cleanup).

 1. Remove waypoint proxies, installed policies, and uninstall Istio: